ashToronto/career_crafter_pro/README.md

 4. ensure that the global version of ruby on the current  is the same run: asdf local ruby [my ruby version]
 5. put the correct version of ruby into environment variables: export PATH="$HOME/.asdf/shims:$PATH"
 6. Install rails: Gem install rails

+#### Mac OS
+1. Run this command in the terminal to install Rails 7.1.2.0: `gem install rails -v 7.1.2`
+2. To make sure Rails is installed correctly, run: `rails -v`.
+It should output version 7.1.2.

 #### Setting up Postgres